silvicky/Koshka/README.md

 First, you should manage to import Koshka.jar.

 Then, create a class that extends KoshkaTemplate, just like Koshka do, and now you can develop!

+And, finally, create a pull request in https://github.com/silvicky/Koshka-extra to make it public.
 ## Requirement
 Koshka needs Java 8 or higher to run.
 ## Operating Systems status